Diana, Princess of Wales: In popular culture and art

 Before and after her death, Diana has been the subject of films and television series and depicted in contemporary art.
 The first biopics about Diana and Charles were Charles & Diana: A Royal Love Story and The Royal Romance of Charles and Diana that were broadcast on American TV channels on 17 and 20 September 1981, respectively.
 In December 1992, ABC aired Charles and Diana: Unhappily Ever After, a TV movie about marital discord between Diana and Charles.
 Actresses who have portrayed Diana include Serena Scott Thomas (in Diana: Her True Story, 1993), Julie Cox (in Princess in Love, 1996), Amy Seccombe (in Diana: A Tribute to the People's Princess, 1998), Michelle Duncan (in Whatever Love Means, 2005), Genevieve O'Reilly (in Diana: Last Days of a Princess, 2007), Nathalie Brocker (in The Murder of Princess Diana, 2007), Naomi Watts (in Diana, 2013), Jeanna de Waal (in Diana: The Musical, 2019–2021), Emma Corrin (2020) and Elizabeth Debicki (in The Crown, 2022–2023), and Kristen Stewart (in Spencer, 2021).

 In 2017, William and Harry commissioned two documentaries to mark the 20th anniversary of her death.
 The first of the two, Diana, Our Mother: Her Life and Legacy, was broadcast on ITV and HBO on 24 July 2017.
 This film focuses on Diana's legacy and humanitarian efforts for causes such as AIDS, landmines, homelessness and cancer.
 The second documentary, Diana, 7 Days, aired on 27 August on BBC and focused on Diana's death and the subsequent outpouring of grief.

-In January 2023, rapper Ice Spice, whose looks were noted by the media to be reminiscent of Diana's, released a song named after Diana on her debut EP titled "Like..?".
-The song was later accompanied by a remix with rapper Nicki Minaj, which charted at #4 on the Billboard Hot 100.

-Madame Tussauds in London once had a wax statue of Diana.
-In 2025 a wax statue of Diana wearing a replica of her “revenge dress” was placed in Musée Grévin.
+Wax statues of Diana include ones at Madame Tussauds in London and the Musée Grévin in Paris.